swingmx/android/README.md

 Below is a list of the currently implemented features:

+- Folders view
 - Playback
-- Search tracks
-- Album and artist views
-- Folders view
-- Albums and artist views
+- Albums and Artist view
+- Search Tracks, Albums, Artists
 - Playlists can be viewed in the folder view by enabling the `Show Playlists in folder view` option in `Settings > Folders` in the webclient.

 More features will be implemented in the future.